Peace & Justice

 St. Catherine of Siena was a Dominican who took risks.
 She also was known for her direct service: taking care of the sick, looking out for the destitute, and demonstrating no patience with anything that compromised the truth.
 Through Catherine, we are rooted in risk taking, peacemaking, and service.

-During the 1970s and 1980s, there was an increasing focus by Sinsinawa Dominicans on the root causes of injustice.
+During the 1970s and 1980s, there was an increasing focus by Dominican Sisters of Sinsinawa on the root causes of injustice.
 In 1982, the Sisters called for coordination of peace and justice efforts at the congregation level.
 In 1983, the Office of Peace and Justice was established and a Promoter of Peace & Justice was named.

 The promoter assists with study and social analysis relevant to global, national, and local issues; calls congregation members to action on behalf of justice issues; and supports congregation justice committees.

-Justice groups which continued or began during these years included the Sinsinawa Network on Women’s Issues, the Faith and Resistance Working Group, the Alternative Investment Advisory Committee, the Shareholder and Consumer Action Advisory Committee, the Restorative Justice Committee, and the AntiRacism Transformation Team.
+Congregation justice groups included the Faith and Resistance Working Group, Alternative Investment Advisory Committee, Restorative Justice Committee, and the AntiRacism Transformation Team.

-Currently, Sister Joy Peterson, PBVM, is Promoter of Peace and Justice.
+Sister Reg McKillip, OP, is Promoter of Peace and Justice.